forax/exotic/README.md

 # exotic [![](https://api.travis-ci.org/forax/exotic.svg?branch=master)](https://travis-ci.org/forax/exotic)
-A bestiary of classes implementing exotic semantics in Java 8
+A bestiary of classes implementing exotic semantics in Java

 In Java, a static final field is considered as a constant by the virtual machine, but a final field of an object which is a constant is not itself considered as a constant.
 Exotic allows to see a constant's field as a constant, a result of a calculation as a constant, to change at runtime the value of a constant, etc.

+This library requires Java 8+ and is fully compatible with Java 9 modules.

 ### MostlyConstant - [javadoc](https://jitpack.io/com/github/forax/exotic/master/javadoc/com/github/forax/exotic/MostlyConstant.html)